If you can’t use your credit wisely, then it’s a good idea not to use it at all.

 What is so “bad” about this type of debt?

-Your shelter costs are considered a basic necessity, and it is essential to have the cash to cover it.
+Your shelter costs are considered a basic necessity, and it is essential to have the cash to cover them.
 It is a major component of your debt-to-income ratio, which is used to determine how much credit you can manage with your income.

 Historically, people use cheques to cover mortgages, rent, and fees, which served as a built-in way to keep you accountable.
 Payments were linked directly to your bank account.
 When you remove the accountability of cash, you are effectively opening the gates to ramp up your debt load to potentially unmanageable levels.
 Add to this the fact that this is an ongoing monthly charge, rolled in with other credit purchases, and things could get out of hand fast.